 Additionally, when inquiring about a crew’s restrictions, ask what they like to eat as well.
 This make your craft services shopping list airtight.

 I’m not saying you shouldn’t have cake.
 You need it.
-However, by giving your crew all the major food groups, you make sure that everyone feels full without feeling disgusting.
+However, by giving your crew all the major food groups, you make sure that everyone's needs are being fulfilled.

 - Baked chips